How to Implement AI in Your Business: Complete Guide

 AI in business

 Business appliance of AI is picking up steam.
 According to SAS, ⅔ of companies from different industries expect their activities will be shaped by AI within next 5 to 10 years.
-Though, high enthusiasm is hampered by the lack of organizational readiness.
+However, high enthusiasm is hampered by the lack of organizational readiness.
 Many hesitate whether it is worth starting now — often discouraged by the cultivated opinion that AI is only for big players.
 But is it really so?
+And how to use AI in small business?
+Let’s check it!

 Well, just a few examples to start with.
 No, not from Google or Amazon.